GRD-1/TaskQueues/README.md

 ## Launch

-* make sure, that you have docker and docker-compose installed
+* if you launch the project for the first time, you just need to follow the instructions from chapter [Deploy](#deploy), project will be launched automatically
-* to build the project in product mode use the command: [docker compose -f docker-compose.yml up --build]
+* if you already have the built docker container set use the command:
+  * [ docker-compose -p <task-queues-prod> start ] for product mode
+  * [ docker-compose -p <task-queues-dev> start ] for development mode
-* to build the project in development mode use the command: [docker compose -f docker-compose.dev.yml up --build]
+* to stop the project use the command:
+  * [ docker-compose -p <task-queues-prod> stop ] for product mode
+  * [ docker-compose -p <task-queues-dev> stop ] for development mode

 ## Usage